MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 1. Go to the **Start** menu select **Dynamics 365 Remote Assist** to update or launch the app.
 If you don't find the app installed by default, go to the Microsoft Store and get it there.

-1. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.
+1. Sign in to Dynamics 365 Remote Assist with your Microsoft Teams account.
 Your **Contacts** page displays.
 If you're using a free trial, a prompt to start your **Free Trial of Dynamics 365 Remote Assist** displays.

 You can now use Dynamics 365 Remote Assist on your HoloLens or HoloLens 2.
 Next, [Learn how to make calls](making-taking-calls-hololens.md).